-3.2.
+5.2.
 Taking children's rights into account

-The International Convention on the Rights of the Child has been included as an additional object and principle in children's matters under Part VII of the Family Law Act.
+5.2.1.
+The 2011 Bill would include International Convention on the Rights of the Child as an additional object and principle in children's matters under Part VII of the Family Law Act.
 We commend this inclusion.

-3.3.
+5.3.
 Broader definition and understanding of family violence

-- 3.3.1.
-The proposed broadening of the definition of "family violence" in s.4(1) is welcome.
-It closely aligns with the definition of family violence in Victorian family violence legislation and the recommendations proposed by the ALRC/NSWLRC report. - 3.3.2.
-The proposed definition recognizes a range of behaviour covering physical abuse, sexual abuse, coercion, intimidation, harassment, domination, control, torment, damage to property, threats, including threats of self-suicide, economic and financial abuse. - 3.3.3.
+5.3.1.
+The proposed broadening of the definition of "family violence" in proposed s.4AB is welcome.
+It aligns closely with the definition of family violence in Victorian family violence legislation and the recommendations proposed by the ALRC/NSWLRC report.1

+1 ALRC Report 114, NSWLRC Report 128, p.
+55

+5.3.2.
+The proposed definition includes a clear statement of what constitutes family violence in proposed section 4AB(1):

+Violent, threatening or other behaviour by a person that coerces or controls a member of the person's family (the family member) or causes the family member to be fearful.

+- 5.3.3.
+In proposed section 4AB(2), there is a list of examples of behaviours that may constitute family violence, including physical abuse, sexual abuse, coercion, intimidation, harassment, domination, control, torment, damage to property, threats, including, economic and financial abuse. - 5.3.4.
 Importantly, the new definition removes the objective test of "reasonableness" and requires only that the victim actually fears for their safety, rather than a reasonable person in those circumstances.
 Further, the categories of people included as family members has been expanded.
-These changes are very welcome.

-3.4.
+These changes are very welcome. - 5.3.5.
+The definition has changed from that included in the Exposure Draft Bill by: - including a clear statement of what constitutes family violence, including that family violence includes elements of coercion, control or fear; - clarifying that the list of behaviour is a non-exhaustive list of examples; - removing "threats of suicide" and "causing death" from the list of examples (see comments below). - 5.3.6.
+In general, the new definition is a stronger definition than that included in the Exposure Draft Bill as it recognises the significance of coercion and control by perpetrators, as well as victim's fear, and does not limit the kinds of behaviour that can constitute domestic violence.

+5.4.
 Issues with definition of family violence